mathurinhauville/symfony-php-custom-docker/Readme.md

-# Symfony and PHP in docker with custom version (no DB)
+# Symfony and PHP in docker with custom version and Makefile (no DB)

 **This project is inspired by [@yoanbernabeu](https://github.com/yoanbernabeu) with [this project](https://github.com/yoanbernabeu/symfony6-php8-in-docker-compose)**